tshddx/ai-project1/readme.markdown

 Note: Technically, every time you can move a piece, you can immediately move the piece back to its previous position.
 Clearly, this results in no progress being made.
 To make sure we don't return to a previously-visited game state, we hash each new Board in a Java HashSet.
 HashSets provide constant time `add` and `contains` operations, so they're quite fast.

-We chose to use a breadth-first search to discover our solution.
-This guarantees that we find an optimal solution, which means we will solve each puzzle in the fewest moves possible.
+We chose to use a A\* search to discover our solution.
+The estimate is made based on the number of pieces blocking the X. This guarantees that we find an optimal solution, which means we will solve each puzzle in the fewest moves possible.
 In some cases, there are multiple "optimal solutions."
 For example, there might be two different ways to solve a puzzle in eight moves.
 In these cases, our application will find one of these based on the order in which neighbors are visited.

 OUR RESULTS
 -----------